devopsadk/gitcommands/git commands.md

 and save

-29. Ammend will add previous commits and no squashing is required with this option :)
+29. Amend will add previous commits and no squashing is required with this option :)

+git commit -m "file update" --amend